 Generalisation.
 Existing approaches and architectures for learning policies and heuristics have limited generalisation capabilities.
 Many generalise to problems with different initial states and goals, but not to problems with different sets or numbers of objects.
-Exceptions include ASNets, whose weight sharing scheme allows the generated policies to generalise to problems of any size from a given (P)PDDL domain, and TRAPSNET (Garg, Bajpai, and Mausam 2019), whose graph attention network can be transferred between different numbers of objects in an RDDL domain.
-As our experiments show, not only does STRIPS-HGNs support generalisation across problem sizes, but it also supports learning domain-independent heuristics that generalise across domains, including to domains that were not seen during training.
+Exceptions include ASNets, whose weight sharing scheme allows generalisation to problems of any size from a given (P)PDDL domain, and TRAPSNET (Garg, Bajpai, and Mausam 2019), whose graph attention network can be transferred between different numbers of objects in an RDDL domain.
+As our experiments show, not only does STRIPS-HGNs support generalisation across problem sizes, but it also supports learning domain-independent heuristics that generalise to domains that were not seen during training.